timschreiber/netyll/README.md

 Netyll follows the same conventions as Jekyll and should be compatible with basic Jekyll websites.
 If you are not familiar with Jekyll, have a read at [http://jekyllrb.com/docs/usage/](http://jekyllrb.com/docs/usage/).
 Netyll is particularly useful for previewing local changes to GitHub Pages websites before commiting them to a repository for publication.

-Netyll is heavily based on the archived/abandoned [Pretzel](https://github.com/Code52/pretzel) project from [Code52](https://github.com/Code52).
-The "Netyll" name evokes the project's relationship to .NET and Jekyll and is represented by the nettle leaf logo.

 ### Usage

 The principal commands are the following, and more information will be forthcoming in the wiki.